ckarfusehr/gelpy/README.md

 ## To - do before making public:

-Build dashboard from background removal dashboard, by inlcuding the plot ussed to setup label positions and band widths.
+Build dashboard from background removal dashboard, by inlcuding the plot ussed to setup label positions and band widths. allow extraction of non-normalized, raw intensity values. remove the red boundary of the line width boxes, instead draw one line where the tick is and darken the outside areas.
+Add pixel axis on the y-bottom scale for the setp gel image.
+The setup function should have a keyword (remove_background=False), which, when set to true, plots the plot now plotted by remove background, but with the setup gel in the top left and the bg gel in the top right.

+extract magic numbers and strings to the top of each class file, using GPT.
 ### Write tests

 * learn what the heck good tests are